ErikThorsell/ynab_comparator/README.md

 ===============

 The YNAB Comparator Script can be used to find errors in your "YNABing".
-If the balance in your bank account does not match the balance in YNAB, this script offers a fast way to do a first rough search for the culprit transactions.
+This script offers a fast way to do a first rough search for the culprit transactions, in the case where the balance in your bank account does not match the balance in YNAB,

 The script compares each transaction in your YNAB export to each transaction in your bank export.